Swastik-Mantry/SSO-ScreenShot-Organiser/README.md

 # SSO-ScreenShot-Organiser
 Organize and automate the task of handling snaps of slides/lecture notes/files.
-Basically, arranges files created/modifed within a certain time interval from one folder into another folder.
+Basically, move files created/modifed within a certain time interval from one folder into another folder.

 ## Motivation
 >Scored pretty low on my end-semester exams, as I didn't have good notes :cry: